-The cost of a Kanchenjunga base camp trek can also vary depending on a number of factors, including the duration of the trek, Mood of transportation and the time of year you go.
-In general, you can expect to pay between $2000, to $2500 for a Kanchenjunga base camp trek.
+The Kanchenjunga trek Cost is vary depending on a number of factors, including the duration of the trek, Mood of transportation and the time of year you go.
+In general, you can expect to pay between $1700, to $2500 for a Kanchenjunga base camp trek.
 This price typically includes a guide and porter, Transportation, meals and accommodation during the trek.
 It does not usually include flights to and from Nepal, travel insurance, or other personal expenses.

 Here are the breakdown cost to get a more accurate estimate of the cost for your specific needs.